caballa/crabber/README.md

-The goal of this project is to allow Crab users to write small tests to interact with [Crab](https://github.com/seahorn/crab) analyses and abstract domains eliminating the need for writing C++ boilerplace code to use Crab APIs.
+The goal of this project is to allow Crab users to write small tests to interact with [Crab](https://github.com/seahorn/crab) analyses and abstract domains eliminating the need for writing C++ boilerplate code to use Crab APIs.

 # Requirements #